 - Grind the coffee to a coarse espresso, slightly finer than for filter coffee.
 You will need a perfect grinder for this recipe, or a set of coffee sifters, to make sure your coffee grind is perfectly uniform.

-- With the AeroPress upside down, dump the perfectly ground coffee in the press.
+- Dump the perfectly ground coffee in the press.

 - Add 60g of water, to bloom the grounds, (that's about 2 oz or ¼ cup).